ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 exactly match an existing object in the store, then the client MUST add this new object to the store, associated with the exact domain name contacted, as described above.
-An exact comparison is needed to ensure that attacks involving alternate paths are detected - an example of such an attack is described in
+An exact comparison is needed to ensure that attacks involving alternate chains are detected - an example of such an attack is described in
 \[TODO double-CA-compromise attack\].
 However, at least one optimization is safe and MAY be performed.
-If the certificate path exactly matches an existing certificate path, the client may store the union of the SCTs from the two objects in the first (existing) object.
+If the certificate cain exactly matches an existing certificate chain, the client may store the union of the SCTs from the two objects in the first (existing) object.

 If the client does connect to the same HTTPS server a subsequent time,